SalesLoft/omniauth-salesloft/README.md

 # Omniauth::Salesloft

-An OmniAuth Strategy for Connecting to the SalesLoft Public API
+An OmniAuth Strategy for Connecting to the SalesLoft Public API.

 ## Installation